 Wholegrain millet is an earthy tasting fluffy grain when cooked.
 It’s really cheap and is great for mopping up sauces/juices.
 Its a far healthier choice than couscous but looks really similar when cooked.
-Make sure to buy millet wholegrains instead of the flakes (which are used to make a porridge!).
-Millet is naturally gluten-free and high in nutrients whereas couscous is made from white flour.
+Make sure to buy millet wholegrains instead of the flakes (which will become porridge!).
+Millet is naturally gluten-free and high in nutrients whereas couscous is made from white flour, low in nutrients.

 150g (about 3/4 mug) millet wholegrains

 - Put your millet into a small saucepan.
 Add the boiling water and cook, covered, for 8-10 mins.
 No need to stir.

 - The grains are done when you can see little steam holes in the surface, the water will be absorbed and it looks fluffy like couscous.
 Make sure you don’t put the millet in cold water or cook for too long or the result won’t be nice.

 After cooking, drizzle a little extra virgin olive oil on top of the millet, and sprinkle over some ground paprika.
 This looks lovely in a serving bowl.
 You could also sprinkle on some fresh coriander leaves.